TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes_tutorial.rst

 default values.

-``tp_new`` is passed the type being instantiated (not necessarily ``CustomType``, if a subclass is instantiated) and any arguments passed when the type was called, and is expected to return the instance created.  ``tp_new`` handlers always accept positional and keyword arguments, but they often ignore the arguments, leaving the argument handling to initializer (a.k.a. ``tp_init``
+``tp_new`` is passed the type being instantiated (not necessarily ``CustomType``, if a subkundi is instantiated) and any arguments passed when the type was called, and is expected to return the instance created.  ``tp_new`` handlers always accept positional and keyword arguments, but they often ignore the arguments, leaving the argument handling to initializer (a.k.a. ``tp_init``